 The American Alliance for Theatre and Education (AATE) defines drama-based learning strategies (which includes creative drama and drama-in-education) as “an improvisational, non-exhibitional, process-centered form of drama in which participants are guided by a leader to imagine, enact, and reflect upon human experiences.”
-Other terms for drama-based instruction include: creative drama, informal drama, creative play acting, improvisational drama, educational drama, role drama, and process drama.
+Other terms for drama-based pedagogy include: creative drama, informal drama, creative play acting, improvisational drama, educational drama, role drama, and process drama.

 Applications for your classroom

-Drama-based instruction can be integrated into numerous curricular areas.
+Drama-based pedagogy can be integrated into numerous curricular areas.
 It can be used to introduce a new concept or theme, check for knowledge, or extend your student’s learning.
 It can be used to explore a character’s motivations, infer a story’s outcome, or illuminate facts and concepts.
 The instructional techniques emphasize the broader goals of problem-solving and creative thinking through the creation of a kinesthetic, interactive experience.
-Using Drama-based Instruction you can:
+Using Drama-based pedagogy you can:

 - re-create Galileo, Newton, or Einstein’s presentations of new scientific ideas